henriquewr/CachedEfCore/README.md

 ```
 public void ConfigureServices(IServiceCollection services)
 {
-    services.AddCachedEfCore<SqlServerQueryEntityExtractor>(); // currently only SQL Server has a dedicated implementation, you can use GenericSqlQueryEntityExtractor for other database providers
+    services.AddCachedEfCore();

     // AddDbContextPool or AddDbContext
-    services.AddDbContextPool<AppDbContext>((serviceProvider, options) =>
+    services.AddDbContextPool<AppDbContext>(options =>
     {
-        options.UseLazyLoadingProxies();
-        options.UseSqlServer(connectionString).AddInterceptors(serviceProvider.GetRequiredService<DbStateInterceptor>());
+        options.UseCachedEfCore(cachedEfCoreOptions =>
+        {
+            cachedEfCoreOptions.WithSqlQueryEntityExtractor<SqlServerQueryEntityExtractor>();  // currently only SQL Server has a dedicated implementation, you can use GenericSqlQueryEntityExtractor for other database providers
+        });
     });
 }
 ```